The Truth About Mainstream Jazz Legends: Corea, Hancock & Clarke

-On June 12, 1941, Anthony Armando Corea is his birth name when he arrived in his mother’s arms in Chelsea, Massachusetts on June 12, 1941.
-The first time he played an instrument was the piano at the age of four where his father encouraged him.
-Chick’s father Armando was a performer in the ’30s and ‘40s as a popular bandleader.
-During his developing years, Chick devoted his time listening to Beethoven, Mozart, Chopin, and Bach.
+On June 12, 1941, Anthony Armando Corea is his birth name when he arrived in his mother’s arms in Chelsea, Massachusetts.
+The first time he played an instrument was the piano at the age of four, where his father encouraged him.
+Chick’s father Armando was a performer in the ’30s and ‘40s, as a well-known bandleader.
+During his developing years, Chick devoted his time to listen to Beethoven, Mozart, Chopin, and Bach.
 He spent a great deal of time with his ear to the talents of Bud Powell, Lester Young, Horace Silver, and Charlie Parker.
 All of these talented and well-known artists had a deep-down effect on the seeking pianist.

-At the beginning of his career, Chick performed with the best including Cal Tjader, Mongo Santamaria, Herbie Mann, and Willie Bobo.
-Each and every one of these performers inspired his affinity for Latin American melodies.
-One for one, you could add Chick to your playlist, listen to his tunes, and appreciate his talent for the percussive beat and double time send-up that suffuses Latin music.
+At the beginning of his career, Chick performed with the best, including Cal Tjader, Mongo Santamaria, Herbie Mann, and Willie Bobo.
+Each and of these performers inspired his affinity for Latin American melodies.
+One for one, you could add Chick to your playlist, listen to his tunes, and appreciate his talent for the percussive beat and double-time send-up that suffuses Latin music.

 Entertainingly, Chick performed with other legends like Gary Burton, Stan Getz, Sarah Vaughan, and Blue Mitchell.
 Soon, in 1968, he started playing with the super talented Miles Davis' band.
 He went over the top playing his electric piano With Mile's Band.
 Tune into their highly celebrated In a Silent Way album and the singled out, top of the charts .
 Bitches Brew